Miami-Dade Sheriff's Office: History

 In 1957, the metropolitan form of government was established, and the Dade County Sheriff's Office was subsequently renamed the Public Safety Department.
 The Public Safety Department's organizational structure, as determined by the metropolitan charter, included responsibility for police and fire protection, the jail and stockade, civil defense, animal control, and motor vehicle inspection.
 In 1960, the Public Safety Department also assumed responsibility for police operations at the Port of Miami and Miami International Airport.
 By 1966, the Public Safety Department had approximately 850 sworn officers in its ranks.
-That year a long-standing controversy over the selection/election procedure for choosing a county sheriff was resolved by voter mandate.
+That year, a long-standing controversy over the selection/election procedure for choosing a county sheriff was resolved by voter mandate.
 Subsequently, non-elected sheriffs were appointed by the county manager as "Director of the Public Safety Department and Sheriff of Metropolitan Dade County."

+In 1973, the responsibility for running the county's jails was transferred to the newly created Department of Corrections and Rehabilitation.
+By that year, the Public Safety Department had also been divested of all other non-police responsibilities to concentrate entirely on law enforcement services.
+In July 1981, the Public Safety Department was renamed the Metropolitan-Dade Police Department.
+In September 1997, voters decided to change the county's name to Miami-Dade County.
+As such, the department was renamed as the Miami-Dade Police Department the following December.

+Transition to a sheriff's office

+In 2018, Florida voters—including 58% of Miami-Dade voters—approved a constitutional amendment requiring every county in the state to elect a handful of "constitutional officers," including a sheriff.

+On November 6, 2024, MDPD Assistant Director Rosie Cordero-Stutz became sheriff-elect after defeating Miami-Dade's Chief of Public Safety James Reyes.
+Cordero-Stutz assumed office on January 7, 2025.
+The transition to a Sheriff's Office is expected to be complete in 2028 per House Bill 1595.